-The second is that the huge concrete counterweights aren’t added until there is some weight to counter (obvious, really, when you think about it).
+The second is that the huge concrete counterweights aren’t added until there is some weight to counter (obvious, when you think about it).
 And third, there is a lift system for adding vertical sections, meaning that the crane can be raised in place as the building grows.

 Most tower cranes are erected to their full height using another crane, either a mobile crane or another tower crane.
-This method is not however always possible as very tall cranes may require tying to an adjacent structure, often the building they are helping to construct, and consequently need erecting in stages.
+This method is not, however, always possible as very tall cranes may require tying to an adjacent structure, often the building they are helping to construct, and consequently need erecting in stages.

 These fall into two main categories, external (where the tower of a crane outside a building is extended with a jacking system to allow additional tower sections to be inserted), and internal (where the crane tower is supported by the building floors and is jacked up as the building rises).

-The planning of tower crane climbing operations is the responsibility of the “appointed person” who has been nominated by management of the organisation carrying out the climbing operation (generally the tower crane owner or supplier) to be in overall control of the lifting (climbing) operations and the members of the climbing team.
+The planning of tower crane climbing operations is the responsibility of the “appointed person” who has been nominated by the management of the organization carrying out the climbing operation (generally the tower crane owner or supplier) to be in overall control of the lifting (climbing) operations and the members of the climbing team.

 As the first stage in the planning process, the task to be undertaken should be clearly identified, together with the location and sequence of work.

 In general, there are benefits in considering the need to climb tower cranes early in the construction planning process.
 It may be possible to avoid the need for climbing altogether.
 Planning a tower crane climbing operation will require a site survey by a competent person employed by the tower crane owner.

 This involves visiting the location where the task is to be carried out, preferably with a representative of the user and the Principal Contractor, so that the task and any hazards can be identified.
 This planning should be undertaken as part of the overall planning before the tower crane is installed on-site and should consider the climbing down of the tower crane and climbing up.